kubernetes-sigs/aws-load-balancer-controller/docs/guide/setup.md

 ##### Via annotation

 `alb.ingress.kubernetes.io/subnets` may be specified in each ingress resource with the subnet IDs or `Name` tags.
 This allows for flexibility in where ALBs land.
-This list of subnets must include 2 or more that exist in unique availability zones.
+The list of subnets must include 2 or more that exist in unique availability zones.
 See the [annotations documentation](../api/ingress.md#annotations) for more details.

 ##### Via tags on the subnets